spotlightpa/poor-richard/content/ag-quiz.md

 takeover = """
 {{<featured/main-takeover
-  title = "Which Pa. attorney general candidate do you align with?" dek = "Pennsylvania’s April 23 primary election is fast approaching, and there’s a race on the ballot" image = "2024/03/01k0-8hfj-zvrj-6vd3.jpeg"
+  title = "Which Pa. attorney general candidate do you align with?" dek = "Pennsylvania’s April 23 primary election is fast approaching, and Democrats and Republicans will soon have to decide which attorney general candidate they want to send to the general election." image = "2024/03/01k0-8hfj-zvrj-6vd3.jpeg"
 >}}
 <div class="mt-9" data-tf-live="01HS8X1DTFCF3Q9KH0W69KG19W"></div><script src="//embed.typeform.com/next/embed.js?typeform-welcome=0"></script>

 {{</featured/main-takeover>}}
 """
 +++